gaehlerm/SoftwareEngineering/README.md

 ### Docstring

 You may use docstring tools, like sphynx in python, for automatically generated documentation.
 However, docstrings should only be used as an external documentation.
 Never use docstrings for internal purpose.
-Why should you read a docstring docummentation if you can read the source code and all its comments?
+Why should you read a docstring documentation if you can read the source code and all its comments?

 #should I add some more points when comments are allowed?